Effective algorithms for tensor train decomposition via the UTV framework: Introduction

 The research on efficient algorithms for constructing TT decomposition of large-scale tensors remains an active area.
-For a $d$th-order tensor, the TT-SVD algorithm \cite{oseledets2011tensor} sequentially utilizes $d-1$ singular value decompositions (SVDs) to extract core tensors one by one, which serves as a foundational approach to decomposing a higher-order tensor into the TT format.
-TT-cross approximation \cite{oseledets2010tt} replaces the full SVD computation in the TT-SVD algorithm with skeleton decomposition, making it particularly suitable for large-scale tensors with missing or incomplete data.
-The alternating least squares method, as an iterative method, computes the TT decomposition by solving a sequence of least squares problems to iteratively refine the TT cores.
-This method is relatively dependent on the selection of initialization and may exhibit slower convergence for tensors with large condition numbers\cite{Holtz2012the}.
-In recent years, experts have also proposed parallel algorithms to reduce the runtime for computing tensor-train decomposition; their subroutines still rely on the matrix SVD \cite{zniyed2020tt, shi2023parallel, xie2023error}.
+For a $d$th-order tensor, the TT-SVD algorithm \cite{oseledets2011tensor} sequentially utilizes $d-1$ singular value decompositions to extract core tensors one by one, which serves as a foundational approach to decomposing a higher-order tensor into the TT format.
+TT-cross approximation \cite{oseledets2010tt} replaces the full SVD computation in the TT-SVD algorithm with skeleton decomposition, making it applicable to large-scale tensors that contain missing entries or require data-dependent computation.
+The alternating least squares method, as an optimization method, computes the TT decomposition by solving a sequence of least squares problems to iteratively refine the TT cores \cite{Holtz2012the}.
+These optimization methods typically require TT ranks to be specified in advance, and their convergence behavior is dependent on the initial values and the ill-conditioning of the underlying problem.
+When high precision is required, one strategy is to use the quasi-optimal solution obtained from numerical algebraic methods as an initial guess, followed by refinement via optimization-based approaches.
+In recent years, experts have also proposed parallel algorithms to reduce the runtime for computing TT decomposition; their subroutines still rely on the matrix SVD \cite{zniyed2020tt, shi2023parallel}.

+The TT-SVD algorithm has attracted substantial research interest, owing to its numerical stability, finite-step computation, and controllable accuracy.
+It has been successfully applied to real-world scenarios and has served as the foundation for many subsequent algorithms for TT decomposition.
+For instance, in high-dimensional data completion using the TT model, Riemannian optimization methods are often employed, which utilize the TT-SVD algorithm at each iteration to compress the iterative tensor \cite{Steinlechner2016, Cai2022provable}.
+For the joint estimation of two-dimensional direction-of-departure and direction-of-arrival in MIMO radar systems, recent studies have introduced TT-based parameter estimation frameworks, where the TT-SVD algorithm is employed as a key step to decompose the tensors constructed from signal data.
+These methods demonstrate improvements in preserving the intrinsic multidimensional structure and estimation accuracy \cite{xie2025coupled, xie2025higher}.
+In recent years, randomized algorithms have also been developed within the TT-SVD framework to reduce computational complexity \cite{huber2018randomized, che2026efficient}.